Percolation analysis of spatiotemporal distribution of population in Seoul and Helsinki

 \section{Introduction}

-Characterizing the spatio-temporal distribution of urban population is important because it not only helps understand the structure and dynamics of cities but also provides essential information on demand for traffic, housing, and infrastructure in cities.
-Spatial distribution of population in many cities are not uniform but quite heterogeneous~\cite{volpati2018spatial,schwarz2010urban}.
+Characterizing the spatio-temporal distribution of urban population is important because it not only helps us to understand the structure and dynamics of cities but also provides essential information on the demand for traffic, housing, and infrastructure in cities.
+Spatial distributions of population in many cities are not uniform but quite heterogeneous~\cite{volpati2018spatial,schwarz2010urban}.
 A key concept in urban structure, thus, is urban centers or hotspots, usually defined as the most crowded places in cities~\cite{barthelemy2016structure, bettencourt2021introduction}.
-Urban structure can be classified as either monocentric or polycentric based on the number of centers, and compact or dispersed based on how closely clustered centers are \cite{hong2022relationship, xu2023urban}.
+Urban structure can be classified as either monocentric or polycentric based on the number of centers and as either compact or dispersed based on how closely clustered centers are \cite{hong2022relationship, xu2023urban}.